cottascience/cottascience.github.io/index.md

 Big on open science, open source, and free education.

 If you want to build something together (research or outreach), shoot me an email.
-For longer term collaborations, consider applying to one of our PhD programs: [Ellison Scholarships](https://eit.org/scholars), or the [AI Fundamentals CDT](https://www.eitcdt.ox.ac.uk/).
+For longer term collaborations, consider applying to one of our PhD programs: [Ellison Scholarships](https://eit.org/scholars), or the [Fundamentals of AI CDT](https://www.eitcdt.ox.ac.uk/).
 Particularly hyped about working with folks from diverse backgrounds & communities.

 ### Chatting with me